-Traditions are an important part of life at GMC.
-They deepen the College's mission, showcase the community's heritage, honor social and academic achievements, and provide for a lot of fun.
-Listed below are just some of the traditional events that unite students, staff, and faculty:
+With a history that dates back to 1834, traditions are an important part of life at Green Mountain College.
+They deepen the College’s mission, showcase the community’s heritage, honor social and academic achievements, and provide for a lot of fun.
+Listed below are just some of the traditional events that unite the GMC community.

 Annual Choir & Cantorion Concerts

 While the College Choir and Cantorion perform many times throughout the academic year, two concerts deserve special attention.
 The holiday concert, typically held in December, is a festive occasion that includes seasonal music.
 The commencement concert, typically held in May, highlights music from the choir’s spring tour as well as pieces by graduating seniors.

 “This Green Place” is based on the Welsh hymn, Calon Lân.
 At official College functions, the choir traditionally performs the piece, first in Welsh, then in English.
 The English words were written by poet and writer, Ed Moran, in 1996.
 Moran is the editor of Rhythm Magazine and a member of the Green Mountain College Board of Visitors.

 At the end of orientation in the fall, the community celebrates the beginning of the academic year with academic convocation.
 New students are officially welcomed into the Green Mountain College community and seniors are recognized as they begin their final year at the College.
 This event is followed by the President’s Dinner.

 Green Mountain College sponsors a week-long celebration of Earth Day.
 This celebration provides the campus community with a fun and informative array of events and highlights the College’s commitment to its environmental mission.
 Some typical Earth Day events are service learning projects, keynote speakers, classroom poster sessions, farm forums, and environmental recruiters.